Support for Heritage Professionals

 HER Audit Programme

-Working to a specification that we provide, you will produce a report covering every aspect of the working HER including the following:
+Working to a HER Audit Specification , together we will produce a report covering nationally-agreed requirements for HERs including the following:

 We will then work with you to identify actions that will help develop and enhance your service, and to plan your future progress.

-If you are interested in joining the HER Audit programme, or have any queries about the work of the programme, please contact us.
+If you are interested in joining the HER Audit Programme, or have any other queries about the work of the programme, please contact us.

 HER Outcomes Framework